entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 #### Configure Access to Your Cluster

-::: tip
+::: tip What about networking?
-Entando sets up `Ingresses` in Kubernetes to access services from outside your server cluster.
+Entando sets up [`Ingresses`](https://kubernetes.io/docs/concepts/services-networking/ingress/) in Kubernetes to expose HTTP routes from outside the cluster to services within the cluster.
 We'll use this to access Entando from a local browser.

 If you run into network issues during startup or if you are using Windows for your local development instance, please see [the tips](../../tutorials/devops/local-tips-and-tricks.md#network-issues).
 Symptoms can include having Entando fail to completely start the first time or a working Entando installation may fail to restart later.
 :::